saigontechnology/rn-video-call/packages/webrtc/README.md

-# webrtc-firebase
+# @rn-video-call/webrtc

-A third-party for rn-video-call
+A third-party for rn-video-call using WebRTC and Firebase

 # API documentation